 We encourage you to EXPLORE THE WIS-CONSERVATION WAY to learn more about Wisconsin’s rich history of natural resource conservation and see some of Wisconsin’s most iconic landscapes along the way.

-Exhibits at the Flyways Waterfowl Museum teach visitors about North American wild waterfowl and habitat protection, duck stamp and waterfowl art and environmental history.
+Exhibits at the Flyways Waterfowl Experience teach visitors about North American wild waterfowl and habitat protection, duck stamp and waterfowl art and environmental history.
 You can also enjoy a short show in the Duck Blind Theater and try out the virtual laser arcade.
 For 2014, Flyways’ feature exhibit is “The Mighty Tundra Swan”.
 Flyways Gift Shop also has a variety of unique waterfowl themed gifts and home décor for outdoor enthusiasts.

 At Fairfield Marsh, a U.S. Fish & Wildlife Service Waterfowl Production Area, you can see habitat management practices in action; hiking, fishing and hunting is allowed on this federally managed property.